ryankeleti/ega/README.md

 # en.ega

-amateur translation (fr->en) of A. Grothendieck's EGA.
+amateur translation (fr -> en) of A. Grothendieck's EGA.
 S’il-vous plaît pardonnez-nous, Grothendieck.

 to compile, `make book`, `make pdfs`, or `make all`.